iqlusioninc/crates/secrecy/README.md

-**secrecy** is a *simple*, safe (i.e. `forbid(unsafe_code)` library which provides wrapper types and traits for secret management in Rust, namely the `Secret<T>` type for wrapping another value in a "secret cell" which attempts to limit exposure (only available through a special `ExposeSecret` trait).
+**secrecy** is a *simple*, safe (i.e. `forbid(unsafe_code)` library which provides wrapper types and traits for secret management in Rust, namely the `SecretBox<T>` type for wrapping another value in a "secret cell" which attempts to limit exposure (only available through a special `ExposeSecret` trait).

 This helps to ensure secrets aren't accidentally copied, logged, or otherwise